Skills-Hub/PHP-Hacks/README.md

 ## Contact 📧

-If you have any questions or comments, feel free to contact us at mo@gglink.uk.
+If you have any questions or comments, feel free to contact us at mo@gglink.uk

-## Project Link

-You can find this project on GitHub at https://skillstest.me

-###### Here is the additional information you requested:

-### About description
-PHP-Hacks is a comprehensive PHP repository for developers with resources and interview questions.

-### Release notes

-# Title
-PHP-Hacks v1.0 Release: A Comprehensive Collection of PHP Resources

-# Description
-This release includes a comprehensive collection of PHP resources, including interview questions, functions, and syntax questions, that will help both beginners and experienced developers.
-Start exploring PHP-Hacks v1.0 today!

-### Tags
-PHP
-WebDevelopment
-Programming
-Coding
-Development
-OpenSource
-InterviewQuestions
-Functions
-Syntax
-Resources